 Engage rural communities in territories under the Party's jurisdiction, in national processes when preparing proposals to amend the Appendices.
 Res.
 Conf.
-16.6 (Rev. CoP18) on CITES and livelihoods Consult with range States and incorporate their comments before sub- mission.
+16.6 (Rev. CoP18) on CITES and livelihoods Consult with range States and incorporate their comments before submission.
 Res.
 Conf.
 8.21 (Rev. CoP16) on Consultation with range States on proposals to amend Appendices I and II Keep records of these consultations and include in the proposal.
 Consult relevant international agreements or organisations where necessary.
-For marine species, national fisheries agencies and inter- governmental bodies can be sources of scientific data and advice to inform a proposal.
+For marine species, national fisheries agencies and intergovernmental bodies can be sources of scientific data and advice to inform a proposal.
 Annex 6 of Res.
 Conf.
-9.24 (Rev. CoP17) Include identification information and sheets to the extent possible.
+9.24 (Rev. CoP17) Res.
+Conf.
+10.13 (Rev. CoP18) on Implementation of the Convention for tree species Include identification information and sheets to the extent possible.
 Res.
 Conf.
 19.4 on Materials for the identification of CITES-listed species Finalize the proposal based on the template in Annex 6 of Resolution Conf.
-9.24 (Rev. CoP17). - [note that proposals should normally be lim- ited to 12 pages (exclusive of references cited).
-If the proposal is longer than 12 pages, the proponent should provide translations into the work- ing languages of the Convention.]
-The Annex to this resolution includes information relating to what should be considered in developing ID materials Submitting the proposal Submit the proposal on time (at least 150 days before CoP) - NOTE: Designated CITES Management Authority (MA) or the Ministry of Foreign Affairs must submit the proposal.
+9.24 (Rev. CoP17). - [note that proposals should normally be limited to 12 pages (exclusive of references cited).
+If the proposal is longer than 12 pages, the proponent should provide translations into the working languages of the Convention.]
+The Annex to this resolution includes information relating to what should be considered in developing ID materials Submitting the proposal Submit the proposal on time (at least 150 days before CoP)1 - NOTE: Designated CITES Management Authority (MA) or the Ministry of Foreign Affairs must submit the proposal.
 Res.
 Conf.
-18.6 on Designation and role of Management Authorities Where two or more Parties are jointly submitting an amendment propos- al or any other document, each Party proposing the amendment must provide a letter of submission signed by the CITES MA or Minister of For- eign Affairs and submit it to the Secretariat (e-mail and hard copy) before the deadline to be recorded as a proponent for the amendment proposal.
-The proposal and letter of submission must be submitted to the CITES Secretariat online (Info@cites.org) and in hard copy: Following submission Take note of the Secretariat's assessment and other independent as- sessments on the proposal and respond to feedback, weaknesses / gaps in the proposal and implementation challenges found ahead of the CoP. provide this in writing to the Secretariat in advance of the Cop Once submitted, the scope of the proposal cannot be broadened, only narrowed.
-It is important Prepare to introduce the proposal at the CoP.
-Procedure of Note that at CoP, any Party can propose to reduce the scope of your proposal.
-Conference of the Parties: RoP of CoP The representative of the Party that submitted the proposal may, at any time, withdraw the proposal or amend it to reduce its scope or to make it more precise.
-NOTE: Once a proposal has been with- drawn after the t Note that if a proposal is not adopted by consensus and is subject to a vote, a 2/3 voting majority is required for a proposal to be adopted at CoP. drawn after the deadline for submission or at the CoP, it may not be re-submitted at the meeting.
+18.6 on Designation and role of Management Authorities Where two or more Parties are jointly submitting an amendment proposal or any other document, each Party proposing the amendment must provide a letter of submission signed by the CITES MA or Minister of Foreign Affairs and submit it to the Secretariat (e-mail and hard copy) before the deadline to be recorded as a proponent for the amendment proposal.
+The proposal and letter of submission must be submitted to the CITES Secretariat online (info@cites.org) and in hard copy.
+Following submission The proponent can Provide this are the provide this are the proponent can provide the proponent can provide the provide this are the proponent can provide the provide t Take note of the Secretariat's assessment and other independent assessments on the proposal and respond to feedback, weaknesses / gaps in the proposal and implementation challenges found ahead of the CoP. provide this in writing to the Secretariat in advance of the Cop Once submitted, the scope of the proposal cannot be broadened, only narrowed.
+It is in Prepare to introduce the proposal at the CoP.
+It is important to know the Rules of Procedure of the Note that at CoP, any Party can propose to reduce the scope of your proposal.
+Conference of the Parties: Rop of Cop The representative of the Party that submitted the proposal may, at any time, withdraw the proposal or amend it to reduce its scope or to make it more precise.
+NOTE: Once a proposal has been with- Note that if a proposal is not adopted by consensus and is subject to a vote, a 2/3 voting majority is required for a proposal to be adopted at CoP. drawn after the deadline for submission or at the CoP, it may not be re-submitted at the meeting.

 This checklist is intended to assist Parties to prepare their amendment proposals.
-It is not intended to replace, nor fully reflect the Convention or the applicable reso- lutions.
+It is not intended to replace, nor fully reflect the Convention or the applicable resolutions.
 Always refer to the Convention and Resolutions for recommendations and guidance.